Strong Determinism: A Realistic Example

-This is interesting even for people, such as myself, who do not think that the probability problem has been solved in Everettian theories.
-First, it shows that whether our world is strongly deterministic turns on conceptual questions about the meaning of probability.
-Second, it turns out that it is quantum mechanics but not classical mechanics that is hospitable to strong determinism.
+This result is interesting even for people, such as myself, who do not think that the probability problem has been solved in Everettian theories.
+First, it shows that whether our world is strongly deterministic turns on conceptual issues of probability.
+Second, it is quantum mechanics but not classical mechanics that is hospitable to strong determinism, because classical mechanics does not contain an attractive theory that is strongly deterministic.
 This stands in sharp contrast to the traditional belief that the quantum world is more indeterministic.